 This handbook was created by the Twin Rivers Unified School District to assist families and students in obtaining information they need for a positive and successful educational experience in our schools.
-The content is based on policies in place as of July 2022 and is subject to updates.
+The content is based on policies in place as of July 2023 and is subject to updates.

-Additionally, the handbook notifies parents and guardians of their rights and responsibilities under the California Education Code, sections 35291, 46014, 48205, 48207, 48208, 49403, 49423, 49451, 49472, and 51938 and Chapter 2.3 (commencing with Section 32255) of Part 19 of Division I of Title I. Education Codes referred to in this handbook are available at www.cde.ca.gov or the district office.
+Additionally, the handbook notifies parents and guardians of their rights and responsibilities under the California Education Code § 35291, 46014, 48205, 48207, 48208, 49403, 49423, 49451, 49472, and 51938 and Chapter 2.3 (commencing with Section 32255) of Part 19 of Division I of Title I. Education Codes referred to in this handbook are available at www.cde.ca.gov or the district office.

-If you have a suggestion about information that would be helpful to families, please contact our Communications Department at communications@twinriversusd.org or 916.566.1628.
+If you have a suggestion about information that would be helpful to families, please contact our Communications Department at communications@trusd.net or (916) 566-1628.